mitchanderson202/CEN/README.md

 # CEN

-My first real Solo project.

 I built CEN for a friend using only HTML, CSS and JavaScript.

-Each page is slightly different as my friend wasn't sure about the final design.

-This is also just a demonstration of what can be acomplished and is NOT a completed project.
+This is my first read world Solo Project and we we're both happy with how it turned out.

 June 2021